Alan Fletcher

 Alan was part of a group of designers, art directors and photographers who in 1962 came together to celebrate creative communication in Britain and raise the standards within their industry.
 Alongside Fletcher was fellow designer and friend Colin Forbes (who designed the original D&AD logo) and photographers and filmmakers David Bailey and Terence Donovan.

-The association they formed was called British Design and Art Direction which would be shortened to the more familiar D&AD (Design and Art Direction).
-The idea was to promote excellence in design and advertising with an annual award ceremony at which the famous D&AD pencil would be given.
-D&AD has become one of the world’s most prestigious design and advertising awards with members representing all the creative, design and advertising communities.
+The association they formed was called British Design and Art Direction which would eventually be shortened to the more familiar D&AD (Design and Art Direction).
+The idea was to promote excellence in design and advertising with an annual award ceremony.
+D&AD has become one of the world’s most prestigious design and advertising awards with members representing all facets of the creative, design and advertising communities.

 If your mind is too open people can throw all kinds of rubbish into it.

 The Art of Looking Sideways was one of Fletcher’s last great works, published in 2001, five years before his passing in 2006.
-It took Fletcher 18 years to produce and his ‘magnum opus’.
-It is a jaw-dropping achievement with over 1,000 pages packed with a lifetime of ephemera, observations, drawings, quotes and literature collected by Fletcher; from the small labels found on fruit to rubbish found in the street, he would see value in the everyday and find inventive ways to reuse and “bring it to life”.
+It took Fletcher 18 years to produce his ‘magnum opus’ and it is a jaw-dropping achievement with over 1,000 pages packed with a lifetime of ephemera, observations, drawings and quotes collected by Fletcher; from the small fruit labels to rubbish found in the street, he saw value in everything and found creative ways to repurpose it.

 An exhibition of Fletcher’s work was displayed at the Design Museum in London between 2006 and 2007, alongside with the posthumous publication of his final book, Picturing and Poeting.
 The exhibition went on tour between 2008 and 2009.
 It was installed at the Ginza Graphic Gallery in Tokyo and the Pitzhanger Manor Gallery.